is now available! Read about the new features and fixes from September.

 The default view for diffs is the side by side view.

-Toggle inline view by clicking the More Actions (...) button in the top right and selecting Toggle Inline View.
+Toggle inline view by selecting the More Actions (...) button in the top right, and then selecting Inline View.

 Accessible Diff Viewer

 Navigate through diffs with F7 and ⇧F7 (Windows, Linux Shift+F7).
-This will present them in a unified patch format.
-Lines can be navigated with arrow keys and pressing Enter will jump back in the diff editor and the selected line.
+This presents changes in a unified patch format.
+Lines can be navigated with arrow keys and pressing Enter jumps back in the diff editor and the selected line.

 diff_review_pane